dirkbig/GSy-sandbox-sim/README.md

 ## Getting started

-This is a project in Python.
+This is a project in Python 3.6.3.
 We advice to use a virtual environment.

 Install dependencies (MESA, matlibplot, seaborn, and some standard ones), by directing pip-installer towards the requirements.txt